CrisMcode111/fraude-credit-hackathon/README.md

 > This project was developed during a time-limited hackathon as part of an AI bootcamp.
 > The focus was on rapid exploration, analysis, and collaborative problem-solving rather than building a production-ready system.

-# fraude-credit-hackathon
-Hackathon 23-10-2025 – Credit Card Fraud Detection and Prevention
+# Hackathon 23-10-2025 – Credit Card Fraud Detection and Prevention
 1. Project Overview

 This project was developed during the Hackathon 23-10-2025 by our team of three members, with the objective of detecting and preventing fraudulent credit card transactions.